 —

-...rolyte with a reserve for the entire service life or using gel (see "Type").
-With obvious advantages due to ease of use, maintenance-free batteries at the same time have one drawback: they are much more sensitive to deep discharge (capacity decreases), and, accordingly, tolerate cold and long periods of downtime worse.In this case, polarity refers to the location of the terminals on the battery.
+...or the entire service life or using gel (see "Type").
+Despite the obvious advantages due to ease of use, maintenance-free batteries have one drawback: they are much more sensitive to deep discharge (capacity decreases), and, accordingly, they are less tolerant of cold and long downtimes.In this case, polarity refers to the location of the terminals on the battery.
 Traditionally, it is named according to the location of the "+" terminal when looking at the battery from the front (or, in the case of side terminals, from the side closest to which they are located).

 —